antscher/Reinforcment_learning_chess_endgame/README.md

 for a mate in 1 train in approwimatelly 40 episodes for a mate in 2 train in approwimatelly 400 episodes (200-400 with previous trainning one 1 mate)

+# For testing
+run file in the test folder
+you need first to intall : "pip install chess" try just to ru "test_training.py" for running the Q_table